idxca/learngit/readme.txt

 it is a distributed version control system.
-Git is free software distributed under the GPL
+Git is a free software distributed under the GPL
 Git is so usefull.
 Git tracks changes.
 Git tdjjdd